aayushdhaka/tableau-advanced-sales-dashboard/README.md

 - Sales show clear seasonal trends across months
 - Some regions generate high sales but low profit, indicating cost or discount issues

+## Business Actions & Decisions
+- Focus sales efforts on high-performing regions to maximize revenue
+- Improve profitability in low-margin regions by reviewing pricing and discount strategies
+- Increase promotion of top-performing product categories
+- Use seasonal trends to plan inventory and marketing campaigns in advance

 # Advanced Sales Dashboard (Tableau)